rajaabnadeem/CannonGame/README.md

   - Given: I the user has shot once
   - When: The user shoots again
   - Then: The number of shots is 2
+---

+**Game Flow Class** Roberto && Irfa

+- generate a target

+- Need to call Flow class2 until it has a hit
+    - call the obj that keep track of the attempt
+    - when a hit display the result

+**Shot Flow Class** Charles && Mansour

+- Call Angle Flow Class
+- Call Velocity Flow Call
+- Calculate the degree
+- Calculate X,Y coordinate
+- Display where your shot hit
+- Calculate whether it hit the target or not

+**Input Angle Validator Flow Class** Ramsha && Rajaab

+- given: I am taking a shot and I have a target of 5,7
+- When: I enter an angle of 45
+- Then: I call my angle validator 1 time

+- given: I am taking a shot and I have a target of 5,7
+- When: I enter an angle of 0
+- Then: I call my angle validator 1 time

+**Input Velocity Validator Flow Class** Priyanka && Shilpa

+- given: I am taking a shot and I enter an angle of 45
+- When: I enter a velocity of 10
+- Then: I call my velocity validator 1 time